Sherlemious/Monolenz/README.md

 ### Block-Based Versioning

-ATHAAR uses a **block-based versioning system** inspired by Git, where professional information is stored as immutable content blocks.
+Monolenz uses a **block-based versioning system** inspired by Git, where professional information is stored as immutable content blocks.
 This enables:

 - **Complete version history** of profile changes
 - **Structural sharing** for storage efficiency